Skip over main navigation

 Advice on writing ‘written representations’ to the Governors

-If you can, give credit where it is due, even if you are angry:
+If you can, give credit for things that the school has done right, even if you are angry.

-But also make clear why you believe the exclusion was unfair:
+You should also say why you think the exclusion was unfair.

-Refer to the statutory guidance ‘Exclusion from maintained schools, academies and pupil referral units in England’:
+You should refer to the guidance called “Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement”.

-• See the page on exclusion and disability discrimination to consider whether the exclusion may have been discriminatory:
+You can check our information on exclusion and disability discrimination to see whether the exclusion may have been discriminatory and in breach of the Equality Act 2010.

 “It seems to us that Matthew’s exclusion arose from his disability and was not a proportionate way of dealing with the situation and that there were ‘reasonable steps’ which could have been taken to avoid the exclusion.
 For these reasons, the exclusion might have constituted ‘disability discrimination’ under the Equality Act 2010.
 However, rather than going down the legal route, we would much prefer to try to work with the school in order to obtain the right kind and amount of provision to support the school in meeting Matthew’s needs.
 For example, Matthew does not have an EHC plan and we would very much welcome the school’s support with our application to the LA for an EHC needs assessment.”